taowu100/GoldenChore/README.md

 ### Todos

- - Write Tests
- - Rethink Github Save
+ - Check signees for each request
+ - Password retrieval through email
+ - Delete a request
+ - More secure links
+ - Add login box in the index
  - Add Code Comments
- - Add Night Mode

 License
 ----

 MIT